pagkly/Zed/Investopedia3/Naked Shorting Definition.md

 ## Examples of Naked Shorting

 Per SEC regulations, participants in naked short selling activities can be charged with a crime.
-In fact, [in 2014](https://www.reuters.com/article/sec-professors-shortselling-idUSL2N0L51ZP20140131), two Florida State University professors were charged with using a naked short selling strategy in 20 companies to earn more than $400,000 in revenue.
+In fact, [[in 2014]](https://www.reuters.com/article/sec-professors-shortselling-idUSL2N0L51ZP20140131), two Florida State University professors were charged with using a naked short selling strategy in 20 companies to earn more than $400,000 in revenue.
 In 2018, there was widespread speculation that naked shorting was endemic in the cannabis sector as shares were highly sought after and thus limited, but short interest continued to grow regardless.